andypbrowne/andypbrowne2022/content/posts/surrealistdrawingtechniques.md

 date = "2014-04-06T12:42:00-00:00"
 +++

-## Read-ahead for a series of seminars taught to design students.
-A collection of drawing techniques was explored to exercise the mind and the role of the subconcious in art and design
+## A collection of drawing methods to exercise the mind and the role of the subconcious in art and design

 {{< figure src="img/blog/frottage-golden-gate.jpg" caption="Example frottage work from the Golden Gate Bridge" >}}